SHAME - a good thing or a bad thing?

 Shame will be present in this life any time we look back and shudder.
 But when we find ourselves fully accepted in the Beloved, accepted in Christ, there is joy and victory and progress into holy living and away from shameful living.

 There is a beautiful Hebrew word translated "accepted" in English.
 It means "to lift the face".
 Think on that a while, dear fellow ashamed & even chastised one, and by faith look up into the face of Christ, and see if that isn't a help.
 Shame makes our face downcast, the goodness of God leads us to repentance and victory.
 Romans 2:4

 Shame: valid and useful.

-One final note: The Christian life, some may wrongly assume, is lived in fear of shame, fear of failure, etc. This would not be a true statement.
-The best Christian life is lived with Christ as the centre, by grace in joy unspeakable.
+One final note: The Christian life, some may wrongly suggest- is lived in fear of shame, fear of failure, etc. This would not be a true statement.
+The best Christian life is lived with Christ as the center, by grace in joy unspeakable.
 But we must not jettison those things which are deemed "negative" including shame.
 Shame can be a valuable thing for the lost and also for the saved.
-Wherever there is sin, therefore, shame should be.
+Wherever there is sin, shame should be.
 And we must face the reality of the human condition.
 The unsaved person needs shame to point out right and wrong, and ultimately his need of a Savior.
 The saved person, still has the problem of sin indwelling him (though it does not rule as king anymore!), and from time to time needs the activity of conscience to bring about confession of sin & departure from it.